furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   of the old city and pick it apart piece by tiny piece making new life from the old death.

-  'Alright!‘ bawls Badney after the silence, 'Be careful out there.’
+  'Alright!' bawls Badney after the silence, 'Be careful out there.’

   So they go -- arranging themselves into the teams that work the